Marinus H. van IJzendoorn

 Masters degree at the University of Amsterdam (1976; cum laude); Dr.Phil.
 (Ph.D.) at the Free University of Berlin/Max Planck Institute for Human Development and Education (West Germany) (1978; magna cum laude); Dr h.c., honorary doctorate University of Haifa (2008).

 Full professor of Child and Family Studies, Leiden University (1981-2018).
 Director of research at the Centre for Child and Family Studies (1978-2012).
 Dean of the Faculty of Social and Behavioral Sciences at Leiden University (1998-1999).
 Scientific Director Institute of Education and Child Studies (2003-2010).
 Emeritus professor of Child and Family Studies, Leiden University (since May 2018).
 Since May 2018 Scientific Consultant of the Leiden Consortium for Individual Development (L-CID).
 Parttime Research Professor Human Development at the Erasmus University Rotterdam (2010-2023).
 Co-PI of Generation R, Erasmus Medical Center (since 2011).
-Wellcome Trust Visiting Professor, Primary Care Unit, School of Clinical Medicine, University of Cambridge (2017-2020).
+Honorary Senior Visiting Fellow, Department of Public Health and Primary Care, School of Clinical Medicine, University of Cambridge, UK (2017-2020).

 Member of the Committee on International Affairs of the Society for Research on Child Development (1995-2002; 2007-).